-As they explain, The Beacon: “has become a venerable rock room for generations of New Yorkers and an intimate setting for unforgettable concerts and events“.
+As they explain, The Beacon Theatre: “has become a venerable rock room for generations of New Yorkers and an intimate setting for unforgettable concerts and events“.

-Countless greatest names in music have played there including the Rolling Stones, Queen, The Allman Brothers Band, Aerosmith, Michael Jackson, James Taylor, Paul Simon and many others.
+Countless greatest names in music have performed there, including the Rolling Stones, Queen, The Allman Brothers Band, Aerosmith, Michael Jackson, James Taylor, Paul Simon and many others.
 EvenHis Holiness the Dalai Lama has once lectured a class in their space!

 A quite impressive list, right?

 A little history about the place:

 Herbert Lubin and Roxy Rothafel, were the brains and visions behind it all and initially named it Roxy Midway Theatre.
 Throughout the years where they were constructing the place, Lubin fell into a financial crises, leaving the project half way.